 The Long Walk Home

 The Long Walk Home is Haig Housing’s national event commemorating the centenary of the ending of the First World War.
-The event will consist of a pilgrimage by foot of 100 Veterans from across the United Kingdom who will walk the 100 miles from the Menin Gate in Ypres to the Cenotaph in Whitehall, timed to arrive for the National Service of Remembrance on Sunday 11th November 2018.
+The event will consist of a pilgrimage by foot of 100 Veterans and Serving Personnel from across the United Kingdom who will walk the 100 miles from the Menin Gate in Ypres to the Cenotaph in Whitehall, timed to arrive for the National Service of Remembrance on Sunday 11th November 2018.
 Planned as a mark of respect to those who died in the Great War, it will also raise funds for the charity.
-It is also an important milestone for Haig Housing which has been in existence since 1916 and obtained it subsequent name as a memorial to Earl Haig, soon after the Great War.
+It is also an important milestone for Haig Housing which has been in existence since 1916 and obtained it’s subsequent name as a memorial to Earl Haig soon after the Great War.

 Haig Housing Chief Executive, Brigadier James Richardson MBE comments: